-The Kingston Township Hall moved into its new facility at 4063 Carter's Corner Road in Jun of 2022.
+The Kingston Township Hall moved into its new facility at 4063 Carter's Corner Road in June of 2022.
 The building, which houses offices and a Meeting/ Community Room sits on a 25-acre parcel where Carter's Corner Road crosses the west branch of the Little Walnut Creek.
 The site is adjacent to a 144-acre parcel also owned by the Township which includes farm fields and wooded areas.
 Both sites are adjacent to the northern end of the Northstar development.
-The township still owns the former township hall which was originally a one-room schoolhouse at 9899 State Route 521.
+As of adoption of this plan, the township owns the former township hall which was originally a one-room schoolhouse at 9899 State Route 521.